Tuesday, July 12 - Summer Movie Night at Formed Families Forward

-Youth and Young Adults: Stronger Together peer support group running now!
+Youth and Young Adults: Stronger Together peer support group return this fall!

 Summer Camp Listings

 Check out our webpage for listings of camps for children and youth with special needs, as well as good questions to ask camp staff!

 Did you know that some students with disabilities may receive extended school year services during summer break.
 More about this IEP Team decision HERE.

 A new series of short videos help families, schools, and school districts understand the facts of school discipline for students with disabilities.
 Published by the US Office of Special Education and Rehabilitative Services, these videos are easy to share and good conversation starters for families, educators and policymakers!
 See them HERE.

 What Does the New ESSA Mean for Students with Disabilities and those in Foster Care?
 Learn what the reauthorization of the federal Elementary and Secondary Education Act, now called ESSA (Every Student Succeeds Act) means for students with disabilities, in this great summary from The Advocacy Institute.
 Specific to children and youth in foster care, the Legal Center for Foster Care and Education offers this Q & A Fact Sheet.
 The U.S. Department of Education offers a FAQ and other updates.

 Good News for Young Adults in Foster Care

 Fostering Futures is now state policy!
 Learn more about what this means for those age 18-21 in foster care.